 For more information please click here: Bialik Residency, 2013 onwards

-Outset Contemporary Art Fund Israel is inviting artists and curators to submit an application for supporting new artworks by Israeli artists in exhibitions taking place in 2019.
+Outset Contemporary Art Fund Israel is inviting artists and curators to submit applications for supporting new artworks by Israeli artists in exhibitions taking place in 2020.

 - Artist’s Bio (limit 200 words) Provide a brief bio highlighting career accomplishments including relevant education, awards, residencies, exhibitions, publications, etc.

-- Up to 5 images of previous works (including titles)
+- Up to 10 images of previous works (including titles).